lincent/slblog/neural_net_basics/neural-network.md

 So how do the weights and biases of each neuron get set?

-The weights and biases could be manually updated until the output of the neural network is correct.
+The weights and biases, the parameters, could be manually updated until the output of the neural network is correct.
 However neural networks can consist of millions/billions of parameters, so an automated process is required.

 To be able to automate the process a way of evaluating the accuracy of the neural network is required.
 To do this a loss function can be used to give a value that indicates how far away the current neural network is from making an accurate evaluation.